cvs-health/testaro/README.md

 An act of type `test` performs the tests of a tool and reports a result.
 The result may indicate that a page passes or fails requirements.
 Typically, accessibility tests report successes and failures.
 But a test in Testaro is defined less restrictively, so it can report any result.
 As one example, the Testaro `elements` test reports facts about certain elements on a page, without asserting that those facts are successes or failures.

-The `which` property of a `test` act identifies a tool, such as `alfa`.
+The `which` property of a `test` act identifies a tool, such as `alfa` or `testaro`.

 ###### Configuration

-Every test in Testaro must have:
+Every tool invoked by Testaro must have:
-- a property in the `tests` object defined in the `run.js` file, where the property name is the name of the test and the value is a description of the test
+- a property in the `tests` object defined in the `run.js` file, where the property name is the code representing the tool and the value is the name of the tool
 - a `.js` file, defining the operation of the tool, in the `tests` directory, whose name base is the name of the tool

 The `actSpecs.js` file (described in detail below) contains a specification for any `test` act, namely: